moonstream-to/testnet.bash/README.md

 ### Why not [Ganache](https://www.trufflesuite.com/ganache)?

+`testnet.bash` is the testing environment we use to test [Moonstream](https://github.com/bugout-dev/moonstream) crawlers and data providers.

+Ganache is built for smart contract developers.
+In addition to smart contracts, we also need to test blockchain (and transaction pool) crawlers and data providers.
+Our crawlers and data providers use `geth`-specific APIs that Ganache either does not implement or for which the Ganache semantics differ from the `geth` semantics.

+Since our testnet needs to include `geth` nodes, Ganache is not suitable to our needs.

-Ganache is pretty heavy-duty and I wanted something light-weight that I could use to spin up a private network, set up a scenario, and then run a series of tests.
+Moreover, Ganache feels pretty heavy-duty to me and we wanted something light-weight that we could use to spin up a private network, set up a scenario, and then run a series of tests.
+On our local machines or in continuous integration environments (we use GitHub Actions).

-Ganache is also a completely independent implementation of the Ethereum interfaces.
-I wanted to be able to test against (different versions of) `geth` because that's what we currently use in [`moonstream`](https://github.com/bugout-dev/moonstream).
-Moonstream crawlers crawl data from `geth` nodes and any reasonable test of those crawlers should use `geth` nodes.

 ### Why bash?